-This tea is not for everyone but those who have found a love for it will accept no substitute.
-It is also lower in caffeine than other black teas.
+A classic black tea smoked over a fire and made with a blend of Keemun, Lapsang, Yunnan and Assam teas.
+This tea is not for everyone, but those who have found a love for it will accept no substitute.
+It is also lower in caffeine then other black teas.

 Bring filtered or spring water to 212°F. Add 1 tsp of tea leaves to an 8oz cup.
 Pour boiling water over the tea leaves and let steep 4 minutes.